UnivaCorporation/tortuga/doc/tortuga-7-admin-guide.md

 -   `--os <name-version-arch>` -- If provisioning is enabled and multiple OS kits are installed, this selects the OS for the profile.
     If unspecified, the OS running on the installer node is used.
--   `--idleSoftwareProfile <PROFILENAME>` -- Used for physical nodes.
-If a node is idled using the `idle-node` command, it is forced into this software profile.

-Idle profiles are useful when a software profile (see below) includes an application with an "expensive" or limited license.
-When the node is idled, the idle profile eliminates the application from the node, freeing up the license.
-This is generally unnecessary for virtual machine nodes, which are deleted entirely instead of idled.

 The nodes using a given hardware profile do not actually need to have *identical* hardware.
 They must, however, be interchangeable in terms of